 South Africa: Lamberts Bay in the Western Cape to Kidds Beach in the Eastern Cape.
 More abundant along the warmer parts of south and south-east coasts.

-This species is part of the Platynereis species complex in South Africa and the Mediterranean.
-Although originally described from the Mediterranean, genetic results indicate this species is really indigenous to South Africa.
-In the Mediterranean, this species consists of multiple cryptic lineages.
-Consequently, the identity of this species still needs to be resolved and is thus referred to as P. massiliensis s.l. until such time.
+This species is known to be part of the Platynereis dumerilii species complex in South Africa and the Mediterranean.
+Genetic results indicate this species is indigenous to South Africa and alien in the Mediterranean.
+However, the identification of this species as P. massilensis is doubtful, and should therefore be referred to as Platynereis sp until the identification of the species in the Mediterranean has been clarified.